 Government Operations and Politics (21%) Commerce (16%) Science, Technology, Communications (12%) Economics and Public Finance (11%) Crime and Law Enforcement (11%) International Affairs (11%) Foreign Trade and International Finance (10%) Law (8%)

 Some of Turner’s most recently sponsored bills include...

 View All » (including bills from previous years)

 From Jan 1997 to Dec 2004, Turner missed 121 of 4,618 roll call votes, which is 2.6%.
-This is better than the median of 2.9% among the lifetime records of representatives serving in Dec 2004.
+This is on par with the median of 2.9% among the lifetime records of representatives serving in Dec 2004.
 The chart below reports missed votes over time.